clvrai/skill-chaining/README.md

 ## Usage

 For `chair_ingolf_0650`, simply change `table_lack_0825` to `chair_ingolf_0650` in the commands.
 For training with gpu, specify the desired gpu number (e.g. `--gpu 0`).
 To change the random seed, append, e.g., `--seed 0` to the command.

+To enable wandb logging, add the following arguments with your wandb entity and project names: `--wandb True --wandb_entity [WANDB ENTITY] --wandb_project [WANDB_PROJECT]`.

 1. Generate demos
 ```